 That's not what's going on here, Justice Kennedy, and we're not seeking to defend the law on that basis.

-In this case, the uh the what is being regulated is the method of financing health the purchase of health care.
+In this case, what is being regulated is the method of financing the purchase of health care.

 That itself is economic activity with substantial effects on interstate commerce.

-And so any any self-purchasing, anything I purch you know, if if if I'm in any any market at all, my failure to purchase something in that market subjects me to regulation.
+So any self-purchasing, anything I perch, you know, if I'm in any market at all, my failure to purchase something in that market subjects me to regulation.

-No, that's not our position at all, Justice Scalia.
+No, that's not our position at all, Justice Sculya.

-uh Indian tribes, virtually everybody else is either in that market or will be in that market, and the distinguishing feature of that is that they cannot peep people cannot generally control when they enter that market or what they need when they enter that market.
+And the distinguishing feature of that is that they cannot, people cannot generally control when they enter that market or what they need when they enter that market.

-All right, that was the ACA uh debate regulation meeting, and of course that decision was lost.
+All right, that was the ACA debate regulation meeting, and of course that decision was lost, and the ACA was considered constitutional.

-Uh Jay, that one decision shocked everybody, and especially because the Chief Justice, it had been reported had changed his mind on that.
+Jay, that one decision shocked everybody, and especially because the chief justice, it had been reported, had changed his mind on that.

 Well, it happens.

-And uh the fact is that uh I think David said this earlier, that sometimes the ideological lines don't mesh so well when it is in fact uh they become a justice of the Supreme Court.
+And the fact is that I think David said this earlier, that sometimes the ideological lines don't mesh so well when it is, in fact, they become a justice of the Supreme Court.

-So what you want to have or what you want to see is the best you can, and there's never a guarantee that the individual that's been nominated has a clear and concise judicial philosophy respecting the rule of law and uh respecting the Constitution That has a view of the Constitution that, in my opinion, you want to call it originalist, uh if that's the the phrase you want to use, that uh the way you amend the Constitution is to amend it, not by a judicial fiat.
+So what you want to have or what you want to see is the best you can, and there's never a guarantee that the individual that's been nominated has a clear and concise judicial philosophy respecting the rule of law and respecting the Constitution, that has a view of the Constitution that, in my opinion, you want to call it originalist, if that's the phrase you want to use, that the way you amend the Constitution is to amend it, not by a judicial fiat.

-So where Justice Kennedy was not a predictable vote, I suspect, and then and and you know that the president is going to be looking for a vote, a justice who will vote in a manner that is cons has a consistent judicial philosophy.
+So where Justice Kennedy was not a predictable vote, I suspect, and you know that the president is going to be looking for a vote, a justice who will vote in a manner that has a consistent judicial philosophy.

-I think the case in point, uh, although he's no longer there, I keep bringing him up as David Souter.
+I think the case in point, although he's no longer there, I keep bringing him up, is David Souter.

-I mean, I think it was one of the things that I think.
+I mean, I think he was one of those.

-I mean, how about how about if you were how you could you could do that for others too?
+I mean, how about if you were, you could do that for others, too?

-So you you don't know, but we do have track records now.
+So you don't know, but you do have track records now.

 And I am sure that the White House was prepared and is prepared to move expeditiously on this.

-Yeah, I mean, Brent Kavanaugh, have you heard of his name?
+Yeah, I mean, Brent Kavanaugh, have you heard his name?

 Yeah, great.